RefineStat: Efficient Exploration for Probabilistic Program Synthesis: Experimental Results

 \textbf{Effectiveness of Semantic Validation Components.} To evaluate the contribution of each validity predicate within \Tool, we perform an ablation study by systematically disabling one component at a time and measuring the resulting compilation rate.
 This analysis is conducted across all models with ten different random seeds to ensure robustness.
 Notably, removing all validation predicate reduces the system to the behavior of \textsc{SynCode}.

 Table~\ref{tab:validity_predicates} shows that parameter validity emerges as the most critical component, its removal results in a substantial drop of 14.5 percentage points in compilation success.
-Nonetheless, all checks contribute meaningfully to overall performance: omitting distribution validity or parse-ability leads to consistent declines in compilation rates (\textminus9\% and \textminus5.5\%, respectively), underscoring the complementary role these validations play in ensuring soundness of generated programs.
+All checks contribute meaningfully to overall performance: omitting distribution validity or parse-ability consistently reduce compilation rates (\textminus9\% and \textminus5.5\%, respectively), underscoring the complementary role these validations play in ensuring soundness of generated programs.

-\textbf{Token Efficiency Analysis.} To evaluate the computational cost associated with our framework, we measure the number of tokens consumed in generating the best-performing program under Itergen, Baseline (Unconstrained generation), \Tool without Refinement Loop (\Tool w/o RL), and \Tool using Meta-LLama-3-8B.
-The cumulative token usage across all ten runs is recorded, and this process is repeated across five independent batches (each using a new set of seeds), from which we report the mean and standard deviation.

-In contrast, \Tool is run five times using five independent seeds, and we track the total number of tokens consumed throughout the entire refinement process in each run.

-The Table~\ref{tab:token-comparison} presents the results across models and datasets, with the final column (``Token Ratio'') reporting the ratio of token usage by \Tool relative to the baseline.
-On average, \Tool consumes twice the number of tokens consumed by Baseline.
-While this reflects the added cost of our refinement mechanism, the overhead varies across settings.
-For instance, in some cases such as Dugongs, \Tool uses fewer tokens than the baseline due to early convergence.
-Conversely, high multipliers (e.g., Eight Schools, GP) reflect continued refinement due to unmet stopping conditions, even if the generated program is already of high quality.